 One such UNHCR Iraqi-Iranian refugee, Hadi Ahmadi, had twice attempted to get to Australia himself.
 In 2010 he was convicted for assisting 911 asylum seekers to come to Australia – yet 886 of them were found to be refugees.

-Immigration Minister Chris Bowen constantly refers to breaking the “people smugglers’ business model”– but there is no such business model.
-Unauthorised travel to Australia is driven by the needs of people fleeing persecution in Afghanistan, Pakistan, and Sri Lanka.
+The government tries to blame a “people smugglers’ business model”– as if it was people smuggling that was driving asylum seekers to seek protection in Australia, talking of “a sophisticated million-dollar product” marketed by smugglers.
+But the fact is unauthorised travel to Australia is driven by the needs of people fleeing persecution in Afghanistan, Pakistan, and Sri Lanka.
 Individuals such as Hadi Ahmadi and Ali Al Jenabi provide a humanitarian service to asylum seekers desperately needing protection but who are denied the possibility of official entry to Australia.

 Government policy costs lives